oubino/z_disk/README.md

     ```

     The following arg is required:
-        -i Path to the input parquet datastructure in the output/datastructures folder
+        -i Path to the input parquet datastructure

     Note on wsl2 for windows, had to use the following workaround